Karin Spaink: Life and career

 In 2005 she became the chief editor of a new book series, The Next Ten Years.
 The first book in the series, which dealt with electronic patient records (EPR) and the accompanying hack of two major hospitals, led to a debate in parliament.
 A few months later, the national introduction of EPR's was stalled by the Department of Health, citing Spaink's research.
 In that same year, she embarked on writing the history of XS4ALL and Hack-Tic.

 In 2013 she joined the Committee of Recommendation of the Dutch whistleblower foundation Publeaks, which on 9 September 2013 launched a whistleblowing initiative based on GlobaLeaks software.

 In 2015, Spaink was named Freethinker of the Year by De Vrije Gedachte.

 Spaink gave the 2018 Mosse Lecture, titled Tussen Grewel en Fortuyn: Identiteit, herzuiling, privilege en verschil (Between Grewel and Fortuyn: Identity, re-pillarification, privilege and difference).

+Spaink died on 8 May 2026, at the age of 68.

 Social criticism

-Spaink is a free speech advocate and social critic.
+Spaink was a free speech advocate and social critic.
 Some of her subjects are: